CumulusNetworks/DUE/docs/FAQ.md

 ## Can I log in to a running container?
 Yes, use `due --login`, which will show all running DUE created containers, and should log you in as yourself.
 This is handy if you're used to working with multiple terminals.
-**NOTE** if you log into someone _else's_ running container, you will not have an account created, and would want to come in as root with `due --login --debug`
+**NOTE** if you log into someone _else's_ running container, you will retain your system identity and get a home directory created for you **in the container** rather than having a host mounted one.
+So any files you save under your home diretory will vanish with the container.

 ## Can I use DUE with containers it did not create?
 Yes, although functionality will be limited.